bvillasen/blog/_posts/2018-04-22-xsede_report.md

 {:.mbtablestyle}

-For the XSTREAM system there was no debug queue, and I wasn't able to run more than 128 GPUs.
+For the XSTREAM system there was no debug queue, this makes any development to be very tedious, and I wasn't able to run more than 128 GPUs.

 NOTE: This was the implementation of the poisson solver that wasn't optimized for solving real-complex-real FFTs, also there was another optimization that avoided the last transposition for the forward FFT saving communication time.